RACIAL JUSTICE

 Our data is thoroughly quality-checked, with a transparent methodology available on our website.
 The data is updated quarterly, giving companies we engage with the opportunity to improve real time, as well as annually- with an intensive research update occurring each year.

-+ Racial Justice Scorecards: Quarterly Update Key Findings as of December 31st, 2024
++ Racial Justice Scorecards: Quarterly Update Key Findings as of March 31st, 2025

 View our Racial Justice Scorecard Data Visualization Tool

-• 393 of the Large-Cap 3000 companies have between 1 and 25 environmental violations since 2020
+• 524 of the Large-Cap 3000 companies have between 1 and 25 environmental violations since 2020.

-• Only one company, McDonald’s, received the lowest possible score for having disproportionate effects on BIPOC communities
+• Only one company, McDonald’s, received the lowest possible score for having disproportionate effects on BIPOC communities.

 Workplace Equity